norcams/iaas/docs/security/dashboard.rst

 From `OpenStack Security Guide\: Dashboard`_:

-  *Horizon is the OpenStack dashboard that provides users a self-service portal to provision their own resources within the limits set by administrators.
-These include provisioning users, defining instance flavors, uploading VM images, managing networks, setting up security groups, starting instances, and accessing the instances through a console.*
+  *The Dashboard (horizon) is the OpenStack dashboard that provides users a self-service portal to provision their own resources within the limits set by administrators.
+These include provisioning users, defining instance flavors, uploading virtual machine (VM) images, managing networks, setting up security groups, starting instances, and accessing the instances through a console.*

 Domain names, dashboard upgrades, and basic web server configuration